AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-linux/settings.md

     Example: `adguardvpn-cli site-exclusions clear`

-3.**mode** shows the current mode and allows to switch between them
+3. **mode** shows the current mode and allows to switch between them

     Example: `adguardvpn-cli site-exclusions mode selective` (with this command, Selective mode is chosen)